eakwarren/flexrouter/README.md

 * Cinematic Studio Series
 * Spitfire Symphonic Orchestra 2024

+There's also a Logic Pro Scripter preset for translation to Spitfire BBC Symphony Orchestra Core.
+(Since it uses its own plugin and not Kontakt.)

 # Setup
 1. Click on the .nkp file above and download the raw file in the top-right corner.